diskuv/2025a-1-tutorial-for-codespaces/content/TUTORIAL.md

 ## Send changes to the instructor

+Hover over the following ... on the right hand side you should see a Play button:

 ```ocaml {cmd="dk" args=["--project-dir", "..", "-s", "$input_file", "Run"]}
 let __init () = SendStd_Std.Me.__init ()
 ```

+Press the green <span style="color: green">▶</span> button.

 **Verify:**

 - [ ] you see and have followed the instruction `Paste this link in the chat window`.
 - [ ] your instructor tells you they received your changes.

+## Start the lessons

+Press Ctrl-Shift-P (or Cmd-Shift-P on macOS), then `Tasks: Run Test Task`.

+There are several lessons you can start.
+They all are `Turn to [the lesson number]`.

+Your instructor will tell you which lesson number for today.
+If you are self-directed, do each lesson number in lowest-to-highest order.